PhoenixGreen/Cypherpunktimes-articles/decentralised-identity.md

 Benefits and drawbacks:

 The adoption of these solutions comes with notable benefits and drawbacks.
-On the positive side, SSI offers enhanced user privacy by allowing individuals to selectively disclose personal information, reducing the risk of unauthorized access and data breaches.
+On the positive side this offers enhanced user privacy by allowing individuals to selectively disclose personal information, reducing the risk of unauthorized access and data breaches.
 However, challenges include potential resistance to change from established systems, the need for widespread adoption for full effectiveness, and the risk of individuals mishandling the responsibility of managing their private keys.
 Striking a balance between user empowerment and ensuring a smooth transition from traditional systems represents an ongoing challenge in the widespread implementation.

 ### Can blockchain technology be used for digital identities?: